Continual Adaptation of Vision Transformers for Federated Learning: Method

+\looseness=-1 Once the generator is trained to generate pseudo-latents corresponding to the current and previous tasks, we use it to efficiently fine-tune the provisional server model $w$.
+We use the pseudo-latents obtained from the generator to fine-tune both the classifier head and key-prompt weights (\emph{K} and \emph{P}) without requiring a forward pass through the full model.
 We use the key, prompt and classifier weights corresponding to the current round client models and the last-task server model to fine-tune the server model.
-As it operates in a low dimensional latent space, this distillation process is very cheap in terms of computation as compared to traditional distillation that trains the entire network.
-Also, this design does not require clients to share entire models with the server which reduces the client-server communication costs to a great extent and protects the privacy of the client model.
+As it operates in a low dimensional latent space and updates a small subset of parameters, this distillation process is much cheaper in terms of computation compared to training the entire model.
+Also, this design does not require clients to share entire models with the server which reduces the client-server communication costs to a great extent and improves privacy of the client model.
 While we introduce additional server overhead, it is important to note that, in the context of CFL, clients are typically edge devices with limited computing power, while servers have ample computational resources.
 We prioritize client-level efficiency while making efficient use of the server's resources.
+In Section \ref{sec:app-overhead}, we compute this overhead and show that it is competitive to that incurred by existing state-of-the-art (SOTA) methods.

-\looseness=-1 To perform knowledge distillation, we first generate a batch of pseudo-data from the generator.
-We obtain pseudo-data corresponding to the current round from the generator by conditioning on class labels sampled from probability function $Prob_r^t(y)$.
-Similarly, we use the respectively trained generator to get pseudo-data from previous tasks by conditioning on labels sampled from $Prob_{1:R}^{1:t-1}(y)$ which models the collective label distribution until the last round of the previous task.
-We mix the current and previous task batches to form a single composite batch according to a hyperparameter named \textit{replay ratio} which is the size of the previous task batch to the current round batch.
+\looseness=-1 To perform knowledge distillation, we first generate a batch of pseudo-data from the generators corresponding to the current round and previous task.
+We mix the current and previous task batches to form a single composite batch according to a hyperparameter named \textit{replay ratio} which determines the size of the previous task batch relative to the current round batch.
+We use this composite batch of pseudo-latents to fine-tune the key-prompt weights and the classifier weights separately.